nabilahza/SmartClass/README.md

 ---

 ## Project Description
-**SmartClass** is a functional IoT system for smart classrooms that integrates RFID-based attendance, automated door access, PIR motion detection, and real-time data visualization through a web dashboard.
+**SmartClass** is a functional IoT system for smart classrooms that integrates RFID-based attendance and door access, PIR motion detection, and real-time data visualization through a web dashboard.
 The system mainly uses Maker Feather AIoT S3, HiveMQ and Google Cloud Platform to demonstrate IoT architecture, cloud integration, and data-driven decision-making, which contributing to which contributes to the United Nations Sustainable Development Goal (SDG) 11 – Sustainable Cities and Communities.

 ---
 ## Project Objectives